 If you don’t first register with a doctor in France, you risk paying higher doctor fees; this guide explains what you need to register with a doctor in France, or médecin traitant.

 Finding French doctors, especially English-speaking doctors in France, however, is not difficult if you do proper research.
-This guide explains what you need for seeing a doctor in France and how to find the best French doctor for your situation.
+This guide explains what you need for seeing a doctor in France and how to find the best doctor for your situation.

 Conditions for registering with a French doctor